Iron sights: Shotgun sights

 Among those utilizing shotguns for hunting of upland game, directing a shotgun toward its target is considered a slightly different skill than aiming a rifle or pistol.
 Shotgunners are encouraged to "point" a shotgun versus the accurate aiming of a rifle.
 Some even espouse a mentality that eliminates the concept of "aim" altogether.
-Because much of shotgunning involves putting a scatter pattern in the path of moving targets, the concept of a sight is considered a subconscious aid.
+Because much of shotgunning involves putting a scatter pattern in the path of moving targets, the sight functions mostly as a subconscious aid.
 The front sight of a shotgun is a small spherical "bead" attached to the muzzle, acts as a reference, while the "rear sight" is nothing more than a narrow longitudinal groove on the receiver and barrel rib.
-When shooting, aligning the rear groove with the front bead is not to be consciously considered, as it comprises only a rough reference allowing the shooter to use his natural point of aim to make the shot.
+When shooting, aligning the rear groove with the front bead is not to be consciously considered, as it comprises only a rough reference allowing the shooter to use their natural point of aim to make the shot.

 In the tactical environment, where targets aren't moving across the visual field as quickly, sights do have a role.
 For many, a fiberoptic front sight is the preferred sighting reference in conjunction with a rear leaf.
 In this instance, the shotgun is used more like a rifle, allowing intentionally aimed shots.
 Some even equip their shotguns with open or aperture sights akin to a rifle.

 Many shotgun bead sights are designed for a "figure 8" configuration, where a proper sight picture uses a bead mounted at the midpoint of the barrel in conjunction with a front bead mounted toward the muzzle.
 Many shotgun manufacturers, such as Browning, calibrate these sighting systems to produce a shotgun pattern that is "dead-on" when the front bead is stacked just above the mid-bead, producing the figure-8 sight picture.